slewantoski/CuraSettingsWriter/README.md

 ## Modifications

-- 1.0.03 Parameters are now translated in the native langage choosen in the Cura settings
+- 1.0.3 Parameters are now translated in the native langage choosen in the Cura settings
+- 1.0.4 Ttml cleanup, no jquery dependency  thanks to [etet100](https://github.com/etet100)